Permit to Fly within Singapore Airspace

 As the CAAS Permit to Fly does not constitute an authorisation to fly in the airspace of other States, the operator will need to seek permission and/or clearances from the authorities of the respective states over which the flight will take place before the flight.

-- Submit form CAAS(AW)101 (DOCX, 96 KB) together with all relevant documents at least 5 working days before the intended date of operation.
-(Note: The application fees are prescribed in the Twelfth Schedule of the Singapore Air Navigation Order (ANO) (PDF, 1.5 MB).
+- Go to eSOMS to submit the Permit to Fly application together with all relevant documents at least 5 working days before the intended date of operation.
+In the event eSOMS is not available, please complete and submit the form CAAS(AW)101.
+(Note: The application fees are prescribed in the Twelfth Schedule of the Singapore Air Navigation Order (ANO))

 - Ensure that your submission is complete to avoid delay or rejection.

-- Application must be submitted by an employee of the operator, or a representative appointed with a written delegation letter signed by the management of the operator.
+- Application must be submitted by an employee of the operator, or a representative appointed with a written delegation letter signed by the management of the operator uploaded in the eSOMS.